harrietrc/loadimpact-docs/jekyll/_v4/how-to-tutorials/load-impact-version-4-chrome-extension.md

 <h1>Background</h1>

-The Load Impact Chrome Extension allows you to generate the bulk of your test scripts simply by browsing like a user would on your site or web app.
+The Load Impact k6 Test Script Recorder Chrome extension allows you to generate the bulk of your test scripts simply by browsing like a user would on your site or web app.
 The script created gives you a foundation which you can further edit, as required.

 The Load Impact Chrome extension will capture everything – every single HTTP(s) request being loaded into the browser as you click – including ads, images, documents, etc., so you get a far more accurate read of what’s going on.
 Just press “record”, start browsing and when complete, the script will automatically upload to your Load Impact account.

 _**Consider this:** The Chrome extension will not record other tabs or pop up windows.
 If you need to capture this information, you should check out [converting from a HAR file]({{ site.baseurl }}/4.0/how-to-tutorials/how-to-convert-har-to-k6-test/)._

-*Note:* Before you begin, please be sure to force refresh the Load Impact app to ensure you are on the most recent version
+*Note:* Before you begin, please be sure to force refresh the Load Impact app to ensure you are on the most recent version of the Load Impact app.

-Here's how to start:
+_Here's how to start:_

   1. Download and install the [Load Impact k6 Test Script Recorder](https://chrome.google.com/webstore/detail/load-impact-k6-test-scrip/docmmckkhiefiadappjepjllcoemijpj)
   2. **Start a recording**